Easy, perfectly fluffy, gluten free chocolate mug cake. Great texture, super chocolatey, and made with easy to find ingredients!

 - ⅛ teaspoon sea salt

-- Melt peanut butter in a mug for 30-35 seconds, or until a more melted consistency
+- Melt peanut butter in a mug for 30-35 seconds, or until a more soft consistency

 - Combine remaining ingredients in same mug and stir very well (make sure egg is totally combined)

 - (optional) top the mug cake with additional mini chocolate chips once mixed